cpressey/cyclemill/README.md

 =========

-Celery is a good task queue for Django (much better than rolling you own, am I right) but by default there's no visibilty into it.
+Celery is a good task queue for Django (much better than rolling your own, am I right) but by default there's no visibilty into it.

-There's a tool called flower that monitors celery tasks, and it used to draw graphs, but it doesn't anymore.
-It recommends Prometheus for this purpose.
+There's a tool called [flower](https://flower.readthedocs.io/en/latest/index.html) that monitors celery tasks, but last I looked at it, it doesn't draw graphs anymore; instead, it recommended Prometheus for this purpose.
+(This may have changed since then.)

 This docker-compose stack is a rough demo of setting up a simple Celery queue on a Django webapp, with some efforts to increase visibility: